Paul Ainsworth: Television

 In 2011, Ainsworth competed in the BBC's Great British Menu, winning the dessert course with a dish called Trip to the Fairground.
 He is a regular guest chef on BBC's Saturday Kitchen.
 He is a regular chef on BBC's Yes Chef and in 2017 was a chef on the BBC's Royal Recipes.
 In 2017, Ainsworth also appeared as a guest chef on the TV series MasterChef, creating dishes for the US Ambassador to the UK, cooked by the show's contestants.
 Since 2018, he has appeared as a judge on Great British Menu.

-In 2023, Ainsworth served as a mentor alongside celebrity chefs Gordon Ramsay and Nyesha Arrington on the UK version of Next Level Chef.
+In 2023, Ainsworth served as a mentor alongside celebrity chefs Gordon Ramsay and Nyesha Arrington on the British version of Next Level Chef.